wondrousWebWorks/portfolio/README.md

 - Gain the interest of prospective employers or customers
 - Create an ADMIN page which allows carrying out CRUD (Create, Read, Update, Delete) operations)
 - Create a site that is future proof and allows for the addition of additional skills, projects, blog posts and education

+### Design Choices

+I decided on using a dark theme with a selection of complimentary soft colours to provide good contrast and reduce eye strain for users and the site admin.
+Whereas my previous projects were very colourful and with no wasted or empty space on-screen, I opted for a simpler design so that the various sections of the portfolio would stand out and be visualy striking in itself where required.

 ## Technologies Used